AndVarnio/MasterThesis/README.md

         dbiterr       => open
         );
 ```
 CubeDMA should now be ready to be packaged to a IP, go to tools --> create and package ip, go through the wizard.
 Under File Groups include all the vhd files from the src directory and under Customization Parameters mark all, then right click and edit parameters and check that all is visible in GUI.
-When everything is ready click Package IP, if this is successful, quit the project.
+When everything is ready navigate to review and package then click Package IP, if this is successful, quit the project.

 ## Create design
 Open a new Vivado project